 Warm Base Layers (preferably wool)

 Base layers are a must when figuring out what to wear in Iceland in winter.
 They’ll keep you warm and dry on the inside.
 My very favorites are made from wool.
 As I mentioned above, wool is water-resistant and moisture-wicking, and also needs to be washed much less frequently than synthetic materials.
-Here are our favorites for women (TOP, BOTTOM), and men (TOP, BOTTOM).
-The same brand makes lighter-weight versions like THIS, as well.
-THESE are my favorites for kids.

-Warm and Water-Resistant Outerwear
+Warm and Waterproof Outerwear

 Waterproof Shoes